 Next Generation Trade and Investment Issues

 APEC is discussing practical, concrete, and meaningful actions that can take towards the achievement of the Free Trade Area of the Asia-Pacific (FTAAP).
 As an incubator of an FTAAP, APEC will continue to address "next generation trade and investment issues" that an FTAAP should contain.
-In 2012, APEC agreed to address transparency as the next generation trade and investment issue and endorsed the APEC Model Chapter on Transparency for Regional Trade Agreements/Free Trade Agreements to be used by APEC economies as a guide.
+In 2013, APEC acknowledged the work on local content requirements and welcomed the APEC best practices to create jobs and increase competitiveness.

 APEC List of Environmental Goods